jamietsao/codepath-rotten-tomatoes/README.md

 #### Other notables

+- App is currently designed for iPhone 5/5s
-- Design of app was inspired by the Flixter app who owns Rotten Tomato (I happen to know the founders of Flixster)
+- Design of app was inspired by the Flixster app who owns Rotten Tomato (I happen to know the founders of Flixster)
 - Running time is displayed in human friendly way (e.g. 2 hr.
 14 min.)
 - If no critic score (which I guess can happen with new movies), "NONE" is displayed in place of fresh/rotten tomato icon and score
 - Beyond getting a functioning app, I spent a good amount of time on code organization, clarity, and patterns: